alex-sharifi/book-reports/the-data-warehouse-toolkit.md

 - Data governance objectives<sup>pg 137</sup>:
     - Reach agreement on data definitions, labels and domain values so that everyone is speaking the same language.
     - Establishes policies and responsibilities for data quality and accuracy, as well as data security and access controls.

+### Common Dimensional Modeling Mistakes to Avoid<sup>pg 397</sup>

+- Place text attributes in a fact table.
+The process of creating a dimensional model is always a kind of triage.
+The numeric measurements delivered from an operational business process source belong in the fact tablel; the descriptive textual attributes comprising the context of the measurements go in dimension tables<sup>pg 397</sup>.
+- Limit verbose descriptors to save space.
+Dimension tables are geometrically smaller than fact tables - our job as designers of easy-to-use dimensional models is to supply as much verbose descriptive context in each dimension as possible<sup>pg 398</sup>.
+- Split hierarchies into multiple dimensions.
+Your job is to present the hierarchies in the most natural and efficient manner in the eyes of the users, not in the eyes of the data modeler.
+Resist the urge to snowflake a hierarchy<sup>pg 398</sup>.
+- Ignore the need to track dimension changes.
+Three basic techniques track slowly moving attribute changes, do not rely on Type 1 exclusively.
+Business users often want to understand the impact of changes on a subset of the dimension table's attributes<sup>pg 398</sup>.
+- Solve all performance problems with more hardware.
+Building aggregates, partitioning, creating indices, choosing query-efficient DBMS software, increasing memory size, increasing CPU speed, adding parallelism can be achieved first<sup>pg 399</sup>.
+- Use operational keys to join dimensions and facts.
+Do not declare the dimension key to be the operational key.
+Dimension keys should be replaced with simple integer surrogate keys sequentially numbered from 1 to _N_ where _N_ is the total number of rows in the dimension table<sup>pg 399</sup>.
+- Neglect to declare and comply with the fact grain.
+All dimensional designs should begin by declaring the business process that generates the numeric performance measurements, followed by the exact granularity of the data (building fact tables at the most atomic, granular level will gracefully resist the ad hoc attack), followed by surrounding those measurements with dimensions that are true to the grain.
+Each different measurement grain demands its own fact table<sup>pg 399</sup>.
+- Use a report to design the dimensional model.
+A dimensional model has nothing to do with an intended report.
+Rather, it is a model of a measurement process.
+Numeric measurements form the basis of fact tables; the dimensions appropriate for a given fact table are the context that describes the circumstances of the measurements.
+A dimensional model is independent of how a user chooses to define a report<sup>pg 400</sup>.
+- Expect users to query normalised atomic data.
+Normalized models may be helpful for preparing data in the ETL kitchen, but they should never be used for presenting the data to business users<sup>pg 400</sup>.
+- Fail to conform facts and dimensions.
+The single most important design technique in the dimensional modeling arsenal is conforming dimensions.
+When you conform dimensions across fact tables, you can drill across separate data sources because the constraints and row headers mean the same thing and match at the data level<sup>pg 401</sup>.